Updated by FRANZISKA SPRITZLER, RD, CDCES

 The Final Word

 Optimal fasting blood sugar ranges are likely between 70 mg/dl and 85 mg/dl (3.9 and 4.7 mmol/L).
-Higher, and diabetes risk goes up.
-Lower, and you risk a low blood sugar state called hypoglycemia.

 Measuring blood glucose is easy.
 You need only a glucometer (glucose monitor) and test strips.
 It’s an excellent tool to identify the foods that cause an elevated response in blood sugar in your body so you can adjust your diet accordingly.

-To keep your blood sugar under control and close to your target blood sugar, be sure to exercise, sleep, and avoid carb binging.
-To really kick it up a notch, consider keto or intermittent fasting.
+To keep your blood sugar under control, be sure to exercise, sleep, and to keep carb intake low.
+To really kick it up a notch, follow a ketogenic lifestyle, with or without intermittent fasting.
 All these strategies enhance the function of insulin, which in turn improves your blood sugar response.
-As always, before making dramatic diet and lifestyle changes for weight loss or other reasons, it’s important to discuss the idea with your healthcare provider, especially if you’re higher risk for cardiovascular disease and heart attack.

 References